abergs/docs-playground/src/guide/concepts.md

 ## More terms

 ### Relying party
-The relying party (RP) is the server that process requests for access to a resource.
-A web application that verifies a users credentials during an access request would be an example of a RP.
+The relying party (RP) is the server that processes requests for access to a resource.
+A web application that verifies a user's credentials during an access request would be an example of a RP.

 ### Relying party ID
-The ID for relying parties provides the technology platform an identification that corresponds with the given domain.
+The ID for relying parties provides the technology platform and identification that correspond with the given domain.

 ### User verification
 A FIDO2 server RP can interact with an authenticator to verify a user.
 This can be done via PIN code, biometrics, or other 2FA methods that securely verify that the proper person is accessing an account.